-Given this observation, the account of Zwicky's generalisation sketched above can only work if there is some crucial difference between predicative bare adjectives like normal in (53b) and adverbs like normally in ad-adjectival positions.
-Furthermore, such adverbs would need to be different from adverbs in that position that do receive intensifying meanings, given that our analysis rests on the assumption that intensifying deadjectival adverbs have positive form meanings.
-If an adverb like normally can receive a positive form (standing out) interpretation in an intensifying position, then the vacuity argument will not be able to go through.
+Given this observation, the account of Zwicky's generalisation sketched above can only work if there is some crucial difference between predicative bare adjectives like "normal" in (55-b) and adverbs like "normally" in ad-adjectival positions.
+If an adverb like "normally" can receive a positive form (standing out) interpretation in an intensifying position, then the vacuity argument will not be able to go through.